GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/java/README.md

 The architecture is built using Google Cloud managed services - Cloud Functions, Pub/Sub, Dataflow and BigQuery.
 - The solution is architected to scale using Pub/Sub.
 - Cloud Scheduler is used to trigger Cloud Functions.
 This is also an user interface to configure frequency, parent nodes, alert threshold and email Ids.
-Parent node could be an orgnization Id, folder id, list of organization Ids or list of folder Ids.
+Parent node could be an organization Id, folder id, list of organization Ids or list of folder Ids.
 - Cloud Functions are used to scan quotas across projects for the configured parent node.
 - DataFlow is used to load data in BigQuery.
 - BigQuery is used to store data.
 - Alert threshold will be applicable across all metrics.
 - Alerts can be received by Email, Mobile App, PagerDuty, SMS, Slack, Web Hooks and Pub/Sub.
 Cloud Monitoring custom log metric has been leveraged to create Alerts.
 - Easy to get started and deploy with Data Studio Dashboard.
-In addition to Data Studion, other visualization tools can be configured.
+In addition to Data Studio, other visualization tools can be configured.
 - The Data Studio report can be scheduled to be emailed to appropriate team for weekly/daily reporting.
 ## 3. Deployment Guide
 ### Content